ns96/SCKTalk/README.md

 Inorder to run the SCKTalk application (Windows/Linux), first install the [Java 8 or above JRE](https://www.java.com/en/download/).

-1. Download the SCKTalk.zip, and unzip it in a directory of your choice.
+1. Download the most recent [SCKTalk.zip](https://github.com/ns96/SCKTalk/releases) release, and unzip it in a directory of your choice.
 2. Open the terminal program and go to the SCKTalk directory.
 3. Run the application by typing the following command: java -jar SCKTalk.jar
 4. Once the application is running, select the correct comm port and SCK version from the dropdowns.